WGA recommends Hollywood writers get vaccinated before gathering | ExBulletin

 He also recommended that writers be allowed to work remotely, even if others are working in person.
 And the ability of writers to participate in a writers’ room in person should not be a condition of employment.

-Last Monday, SAG-AFTRA, the International Alliance of Theater Workers, Directors Guild of America, Teamsters and other grassroots trade unions agreed on a new set of security requirements until at the end of September, which relaxed previous requests for disinfection. and masking, but added the ability for producers to require workers to be vaccinated.
+Last Monday, SAG-AFTRA, the International Alliance of Theater Workers, Directors Guild of America, Teamsters and other grassroots craftsmen unions have agreed on a new set of safety measures the requirements are set to continue until the end of September, which relaxed previous demands for disinfection and masking, but added the ability for producers to require workers to be vaccinated.

 This deal includes triggers that allowed productions to revert to previous stricter requirements, should the rate of the pandemic escalate in their region.